Nischal1313/GreenHouseProject/README.md

 **Examples:**
 - **GPIO**, **Encoder**, and **InputManager** classes handle their respective low-level functions.
 - All sensor classes inherit from a **parent base class** that provides shared logic and interfaces.
+- Network class has tasks for sending and receive.
+- Display task get all of its values to show from two different classes, depending on if the sensors need to be seen or the Wi-Fi menu.

-Due to time constraints and working alone on the project, strict SRP adherence is not to the level I would have liked, but the structure remains modular and maintainable.
+Due to time constraints and working alone on the project, SRP adherence is not to the level I would have liked, but the structure remains modular, readable and maintainable.

+For example I would have liked to make the setCredentials.cpp and .h files.Even more modular with handling button presses separately their own class and then setting and getting the credentials their own classes also.

+The class for the network setting could be improved with the same kind of task separation.
+The parsing handled in a different class rather than on the network class.